-This bill will have an undetermined expenditure impact on the Department of Motor Vehicles (DMV) because the number of newly authorized special license plates that will be requested is unknown.
+This bill standardizes the benefits of special license plates for veterans, active service members, and their families.
+The bill will have an undetermined expenditure impact on Other Funds of the Department of Motor Vehicles (DMV) because the number of newly authorized special license plates that will be requested is unknown.
 It will also have no expenditure impact on the Department of Veterans' Affairs because the letters that must be provided to show the appropriate disability rating for certain special license plates are required to come from the United States Department of Veterans' Affairs, not the state Department of Veterans' Affairs.